 Our Lord wants me to be a free nun covered with the poverty of the cross.
 Today, I learned a good lesson.
 The poverty of the poor must be so hard for them.
 While looking for a home I walked and walked till my arms and legs ached.
 I thought how much they must ache in body and soul, looking for a home, food and health.
 Then, the comfort of Loreto [her former congregation] came to tempt me.
 “You have only to say the word and all that will be yours again”, the Tempter kept on saying … Of free choice, my God, and out of love for you, I desire to remain and do whatever be your Holy will in my regard.
 I did not let a single tear come.

-There was nothing wrong with the relative ‘comfort of Loreto’ in itself – even if the worldly would find the strict Loreto life itself rather uncomfortable – but Sister Teresa was being called higher – or lower, as the case may be.
+There was nothing wrong with the relative ‘comfort of Loreto’ in itself – even if the worldly would find the strict Loreto life itself rather uncomfortable – but Sister Teresa was being called higher, to those who were lowest.
 She wanted at the very least to offer the dying poor a dignified death, to lift them from despair, so that they might meet their Lord with some degree of hope and love in their hearts.
 Sister Teresa knew that she had only what remained of her life to offer to God:

 Yesterday is gone.
 Tomorrow has not yet come.
 We have only today.
 Let us begin.